lilymtle/mood-compass/README.md

 ### Sitemap

+- Register page
+- Login page
 - Home page
-- My Story
-    - A brief introduction about myself and why I wanted to create this web application.
-- Education
+- About page
-    - Moods:
+- Moods page
   - Anxiety
-            - What is it?
-            - Signs and symptoms
-            - Resources
   - Depression
-            - What is it?
-            - Signs and symptoms
-            - Resources
-- Resources
-    - Anxiety:
-        - Mindfulness
+- Learn page
-        - Relaxation techniques
+  - Educational resources
-        - DBT/CBT strategies
+  - Coping strategies
-    - Depression:
-        - Therapy options
-        - Self-care practices
+- Favorites page
+  - Will only render if a user is signed in

 ---